gvwur/edx-export-course-python-selenium/README.md

 Course exports will be downloaded to 'exports' folder, and a simple log file is created in 'logs' folder.

 There are some built in wait functions to make sure there is enough time to load the pages..
+I think, not the neatest solution, but it works.

 Waiting for an export is set to 60 seconds but feel free to adjust.

-It works for me!